eyablonowitz/foodtruckapi/README.md

 #### Observability
 Adding telemetry for metrics, event-logging, and traces would give operators confidence that the API is working as expected.
 And it would help them troubleshoot when things aren't quite right.

-#### data dynamic refresh
-As discussed above, the start-time data loading has some real drawbacks.
-A simple modification to dynamically fetch/cache data with a TTL would be a significant improvement.

 #### result pagination
 While the API does allow you to limit the results returned, it does not offer a way to page through data.